 EWU’s academic integrity policy is available online at: https://inside.ewu.edu/policies/knowledge-base/wac-172-90-student-academic-integrity-3/

 Eastern Washington University is committed to providing support for students with disabilities.
-If you are a student with physical, learning, emotional, or psychological disabilities needing an accommodation, you are encouraged to stop by Disability Support Services (DSS), located in Tawanka Hall 121, or call 509-359-6871.
+If you are a student with physical, learning, emotional, or psychological disabilities needing accommodation, you are encouraged to stop by Student Accommodations Support Services (SASS), located in Tawanka Hall 121, or call 509-359-6871.